Our team

-Emma Pritchard has been Manager at World Book Day for the last 4 years.
+Emma has been Manager at World Book Day for the last 8 years.
 During her time with the charity she has worked on all aspects of the campaign but particularly enjoys promoting the message that reading is for everyone and working on community projects to bring books to children and young people who may not otherwise have access to books.

 Before World Book Day, Emma worked in the marketing departments of publishing companies including Haymarket Publishing and DK Books where she was responsible for a diverse range of titles from Mary Berry’s cookery books to beautiful natural history books as well as working with key licensors including LEGO and Disney.